AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 Using the *Schedule*, you can select a day and time of the week you want scoring to take place.

 Select the dropdown under *Scoring Frequency* to select between daily, weekly, and monthly scoring.
 Next, select the days of the week you want the scoring to take place.
 Multiple days can be selected.
-Select a day a second time to deselect it.
+Selecting the same day again de-selects it.

 ![Schedule training](./images/user-guide/schedule_training.png)